Paul Joan George Kapteyn

-Paul Joan George (Jos) Kapteyn (born 31 January 1928 in Laren) is a Dutch judge.
-He has been a member of the Council of State of the Netherlands and has been a judge at the European Court of Justice.
+Paul Joan George (Jos) Kapteyn (born 31 January 1928) is a Dutch judge.
+He was a member of the Council of State of the Netherlands from 1976 to 1990 and subsequently served as judge at the European Court of Justice from 1990 until 2000.

 Biography

 Kapteyn was born in Laren in 1928 as the son of M.J.P Schröder and Paul Kapteyn.
 His father would later become a Labour Party politician in the Dutch Senate and in the predecessors of the European Parliament.

-In 1950 Kapteyn earned a Master of Laws and in 1960 a Doctor of Law degree at the Leiden University.
-His dissertation was about the Common Assembly of the European Coal and Steel Community between 1952 and 1958, his father served in that institution during that period.
+Kapteyn studied law at Leiden University.
+In 1946 he was present for the ceremony for the honorary doctorate of Winston Churchill and was part of the guard of honor.
+In 1950 Kapteyn earned a Master of Laws and in 1960 a Doctor of Law degree at Leiden University.
+His doctoral dissertation, titled De gemeenschappelijke vergadering van de EGKS 1952-1958.
+Een proeve in Europees Parlementarisme and supervised by Frederik Mari van Asbeck, was about the Common Assembly of the European Coal and Steel Community between 1952 and 1958, in which his father served during that period.
 He then pursued a career as an official in the Dutch Ministry of Foreign Affairs, serving between 1960 and 1963.
+Kapteyn was member of the municipal council of Oegstgeest from 4 September 1962 to 15 July 1964.

-He worked as a professor of Law of International Organisations at Utrecht University between 1963 and 1975, and then continued in the same position at Leiden University.
-He only worked shortly at Leiden University as he was appointed member of the Council of State of the Netherlands in November 1976.
-In 1980 Kapteyn was made member of the Royal Netherlands Academy of Arts and Sciences.
-In 1990 Kapteyn moved to European law and until 2000 he served as a judge in the European Court of Justice.
-He succeeded Thijmen Koopmans as the Dutch judge, he himself was succeeded by Christiaan Timmermans.
+Kapteyn worked as a professor of Law of International Organisations at Utrecht University between 1963 and 1975, and then continued in the same position at Leiden University.
+He only worked shortly at Leiden University as he was appointed member of the Council of State of the Netherlands per 29 November 1976.
+Kapteyn was President of the Administrative Jurisdiction Division of the Council of State between 1985 and 1989, in which he was succeeded by Piet Boukema.
+He served in office as member until 1 January 1990.
+On that date he became involved in European law and became judge at the European Court of Justice (ECJ).
+He succeeded Thijmen Koopmans as the Dutch judge.
+As judge, Kapteyn argued against the six-year term for ECJ judges, stating that it takes a while to get up to speed, and proposed a longer single-term period.
+Kapteyn served until 6 October 2000 and was succeeded by Christiaan Timmermans.
 After his return to the Netherlands he served as professor of European Studies (Ynso Scholten professorship) at the University of Amsterdam between 2000 and 2005.